There's no warning. None at all. One minute you're happily walking down the street. The

 They use instruments called seismometers to record earth tremors and draw charts

 on graph paper known as seismographs.
-A seismometer is little more than a weighted pen on a
+Before computer analysis became popular, a seismometer was little more than a weighted pen on a spring suspended

-Photo: A seismometer (left) drawing three charts (one of them shown in closeup, right) of the Loma Prieta earthquake in San Francisco, California as it happened on October 17, 1989.
+Photo: An old-fashioned paper seismometer drawing three charts (one of them shown in closeup) of the Loma Prieta earthquake in San Francisco, California as it happened on October 17, 1989.